npms-io/queries/README.md

 Available options:

-- from: The offset in which to start searching from, defaults to `0`
+- `from`: The offset in which to start searching from, defaults to `0`
-- size: The total number of results to return, defaults to `25`
+- `size`: The total number of results to return, defaults to `25`
-- throwOnInvalid: Whether to reject the promise if the query is invalid qualifiers or not, defaults to `true` (if `false`, invalid qualifiers will be removed from `q`)
+- `throwOnInvalid`: Whether to reject the promise if the query is invalid qualifiers or not, defaults to `true` (if `false`, invalid qualifiers will be removed from `q`)

 #### .search.suggestions(q, esClient, [options]) -> Promise